dockstore/dockstore-documentation/docs/getting-started/getting-started-with-notebooks.rst

 Publish Your Notebook
 ---------------------
-After you register your notebook, you have the option to publish it:
+After you register your notebook, you have the option to publish it.
+To publish your notebook, navigate to its page, and then click the *Publish* button at upper right.

+When you publish your notebook, it becomes visible to the general public via a "public" notebook page, and other users can :doc:`star <../end-user-topics/starring>` it, add it to a :doc:`collection <../advanced-topics/organizations-and-collections>`, and :ref:`launch <launch-your-notebook>` it on various platforms:

 .. figure:: /assets/images/docs/notebooks-public-page.png

-After you publish your notebook, it will be visible to the general public, and other users can :doc:`star <../end-user-topics/starring>` it, add it to a :doc:`collection <../advanced-topics/organizations-and-collections>`, and :ref:`launch <launch-your-notebook>` it on various platforms.
-Published notebooks also appear in `Search <../end-user-topics/search>`.
+Published notebooks also appear in :doc:`Search <../end-user-topics/faceted-search>`.

 .. note:: After you publish your notebook, although you can archive or unpublish it, you'll no longer be able to delete it from Dockstore.